Balamory: Songs

 In every episode, a selection of songs are played, each depends on the character.

-Beginning in Season 3, a new selection of songs was introduced, although the original songs were still used on occasion (except for Play Days).
-Also, Penny Pocket and Suzie Sweet, who originally shared a song, were given their own songs.
-Josie Jump's original song was redone with Kasia Haddad, who replaced Buki Akib as Josie.
+Beginning in Series 3, a new selection of songs was introduced, although the original songs were still used on occasion (except for the Play Day song).
+Also, Penny Pocket and Suzie Sweet, who originally shared a song, were given standalone songs.
+Josie Jump's original song was redone with Kasia Haddad, who took over from Buki Akib as Josie; with one shot from Archie, and Suzie and Penny's original songs (along with most shots from Edie's original song) also being changed to accommodate this change.
+In addition, the Nursery song was given new verses, which were used interchangeably with the original.

-All characters, with the exception of Miss Hoolie, sing the Coloured House song one at a time per episode.
+All characters, except Miss Hoolie, sing the Coloured House song one at a time per episode.
 Penny and Suzie have sung this song both individually and together.
+Miss Hoolie only sang it once as a duet with Josie.

 The songs were composed by Foster Paterson and Paul Wilson.